fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Sound like you were already weak to drink, and didn't know."_ said The Harlequin, nonchalantly, trying to finish the topic _"However, let us say something better: I saw the books_ Herós Sands Frontières _were publishing and many of them are really cool."_

 _Herós Sans Frontières_ were asking the capes to write books about their lives to cash some extra money, after they saw the success of _Superdads_.
-Jiminy's _From Dress Up to Save Up_, LionHeart's _Life under a Super-parole_ and Djanni's _"Musings on the Holy Qu'ran and the Event, from a Breakthrough Muslim"_, on other books, were selling very well, either on physical and on digital
+Jiminy's _From Dress Up to Save Up_, LionHeart's _Life under a Super-parole_ and Djanni's _"Musings on the Holy Qu'ran and the Event, from a Breakthrough Muslim"_, on other books, were selling very well, either on physical and on digital.

+_"Thanks: it was an idea to make some money aside the donations.
+We'll still need the donations, to be fair: our money needs are big, as our job are big.
+But these books are selling well, and people are also asking us for speaks on events and so.
+This money came in a good time: we need to reinforce our teams, bring new capes, train and reinforce our gigs."_ said Jiminy

 <!--  LocalWords:  Jiminy Cricket Dimantas Soldaire ORSL rabbity Ozma
  -->